Reading Between the Signs: Predicting Future Suicidal Ideation from Adolescent Social Media Texts: Abstract

 \section{Abstract}

-Suicide is a leading cause of death among adolescents (aged 12--18), yet predicting it remains a significant challenge.
-Many cases go undetected because young people often do not contact mental health services.
-In contrast, young people often share their thoughts and struggles online in real time.
-To utilize this communication channel, we propose a novel task and method: predicting suicidal ideation and behavior (SIB) from online forums \textit{before} an adolescent explicitly expresses suicidal ideation on a forum.
-This predictive framing, where self-disclosure is not used as input at any stage, is largely unexplored in the suicide prediction literature.
+Suicide is a leading cause of death, yet predicting it remains a significant challenge.
+Risk factors such as depression or substance use are commonly used for prediction, but their predictive performance is often only slightly better than chance.
+Additionally, many cases go undetected due to a lack of contact with mental health services.
+Social media, however, offers a unique opportunity, as people often share their thoughts and struggles online in real time.
+In this work, we propose a novel task and method for early identification: predicting suicidal ideation and behavior (SIB) \textit{before} a user ever expresses it on an online forum.
 We introduce \textsc{Early-SIB}, a transformer-based model that sequentially processes the posts a user writes and engages with to predict whether they will write a SIB post.
 Our model achieves a balanced accuracy of 0.73 in predicting future SIB on a Dutch youth forum, demonstrating that such tools can offer a meaningful addition to traditional methods.
+Finally, we use Shapley Additive Explanations to make the model's predictions more interpretable.